romanelgff/canadian-encyclopedia/README.md

 # Web scrapping (The Canadian Encyclopedia)
-Web-based content analysis of the pages of the Canadian encyclopedia using web scrapping with Python.
+Web-based content analysis of the pages of the Canadian encyclopedia with Python.

 ## English description

 This project is broken down into:
 * a scrapping part with the extraction of information in a set of web pages;
-* serialization of extracted content as a .pick file;
+* a serialization of extracted content as a .pick file;
 * an analysis section with the construction of a DTM and query tools on the corpus.

 The **scraping.py** file is dedicated to the scraping part while the **analyse.py**  file contains the analyses made on the scraped website "The Canadian Encyclopedia" (word clouds, creation of a DTM class allowing tag management).
 The **stop_words.txt** file contains English stop words that we don't want to include in our analyses.
-Finally, the file **infos.pick** is the one including the extracted data.
+Finally, the file **infos.pick** includes the extracted data.

 ## French description